 Also of interest is that Lebanon has more people living here who work in computers and math than 95% of the places in the US.

-The rate of college-level education in Lebanon is quite a bit lower than the national average among all cities of 21.84%: just 11.47% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Lebanon who are college-educated is close to the national average for all communities of 21.84%: 17.74% of the adults in Lebanon have a bachelor's degree or advanced degree.

 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lebanon include English, Irish, German, British, and African.
+Important ancestries of people in Lebanon include English, German, Irish, Scots-Irish, and Polish.

 The most common language spoken in Lebanon is English.
 Other important languages spoken here include Portuguese and Slavic languages.